handsontable/handsontable/docs/README-DEPLOYMENT.md

 ## About docs deployment

-Our server configurations watch changes for `latest` tag for an image.
-Refresh itself If detect newer version.
+Our server configuration watches for images tagged as [`:latest`](./README-EDITING.md#editing-the-latest-docs-version), and automatically refreshes after detecting a newer version.

 ## Docs versioning

-To release a new version of the Handsontable docs:
+To create a new version of the Handsontable docs:

-* From the `handsontable/docs` directory, run the following command:
+* From the `handsontable/docs` directory, run:

 ```bash
 npm run docs:version <semver.version>